 Seven Psychopaths (dir.
 Martin McDonagh, 2012) – Billy lands his dognapping partner and screenwriter friend into trouble when he kidnaps the beloved Shih Tzu of a violent mobster.

-In the Oscar-winning short Six Shooter, director Martin McDonagh showed his knack for crafting maniacs with a penchant for both violence and laughs.
-Now, he returns with seven more in his new black comedy Seven Psychopaths.
+In the Oscar-winning short Six Shooter, writer-director Martin McDonagh showed his knack for crafting wisecracking maniacs with a penchant for uneasy violence.
+Now, the brilliant filmmaker has returned with seven more in his latest black comedy, Seven Psychopaths.

-His directorial debut In Bruges is a tough act to follow.
-But choosing not to play it safe, he takes on a movie framed within a movie in his second feature.
+His directorial debut In Bruges may be a tough act to follow.
+But choosing not to play it safe, his sophomore feature presents a movie framed within a movie that doubles as a superb meta-critique on the absurdity of genre staples.
 The convoluted plot may see this as a less solid effort, yet the risky move still assures of gripping originality.
-The meta-critique voices out absurdity of the genre staples, and the wonderful parody doesn’t end there.
-Beyond digging at the film industry, it pokes at social stereotypes with little fear of offence.

-Unconventional storytelling unfolds with clever humour and savage carnage, echoing the style of auteurs like The Coen Brothers and Quentin Tarantino.
-Yet there is a certain playfulness in pained characters that is distinctively McDonagh’s.
-Penning a crime story with dismal darkness and comedy in equal parts, he delivers another quotable brilliance.
-Something like Barton Fink in a lighter mood.
+Unconventional storytelling unfolds with clever wit and unflinching brutality, echoing the style of auteurs like The Coen Brothers and Quentin Tarantino.
+Yet a certain playfulness is extant in pained characters that are distinctively McDonagh’s.
+Balancing dismal darkness and comedy, the compelling crime story be best described as a light Barton Fink.

 “It was hot with these flashbulbs going off (at the Toronto International Film Festival).
 There was this huge guy standing next to me yelling, ‘Let me pick her up.’
 And I’m protecting the dog, thinking, ‘If you touch that dog, I will crack you right in the face.'”